Day #6 – Larino Roman Amphitheater + Cooking Class

-Morning drive to Larino, is a town of approximately 8,100 inhabitants.
+Drive to Larino, a city of approximately 8,100 inhabitants.
 The city of Larino has been continuously inhabited for millennia.
 Originally settled by the Samnite and Frentani tribes of Southern Italy, the city came under the control of the Oscan civilization.
 In 217 BC, the Romans defeated Hannibal here, and it was later incorporated into the Roman Empire.

-Then there is free time for shopping, sightseeing and gelato .
+Then there is free time for shopping, sightseeing and the obligatory Italian Gelato .

 That evening will be our final Cooking Class followed by the presentation of your own recipe books.